 What is Baptism?

 Once Jesus becomes the center of a person's life, the next step in the process is to experience Christian baptism.
-Baptism is a shout-out to the world that through being immersed or sprinkled with water in a public service, you identify with the death, burial and resurrection of Jesus.
+Baptism is a shout-out to the world that through being immersed or sprinkled with water in a public service, you identify with the death, burial, and resurrection of Jesus.
 We publicly proclaim that we are dying to sin and coming alive in Christ.
-Baptism is your public witness of moving from a seeker to a believer.
+Baptism is an outward expression to celebrate the ways that God has been changing your life.

 A believer has concluded that Jesus' death on the cross was a sacrifice for their sin and the only way to bridge the gap between God and us.
 By baptism, a believer is saying to the community, "I trust Christ alone for my salvation!"

 If you are considering baptism, there are two important questions to ask yourself.

 1. Have I made a commitment to have Jesus be the center of my life?